mrpotatoes/functional-programming-in-js-reference/docs/foundational/adts/sums-products.md

 # Sum & Product Types

-!> HEY MAN THIS IS PLAGERISM SO FIX THIS UP SO IT ISN'T. JEEZ!

 <!-- https://medium.com/@notgiorgi/algebraic-data-types-explained-in-statically-typed-javascript-4ad31c2b12c9

 This was something that threw me for awhile and I feel it's important to call it out so that everyone can understand.
 Whilst keeping the main article shorter ... -->